sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_42_TaskmanagerViewingFilesOfOSetc/Quiz01.md

 **Description**

-a) Visual Studio shows the binary number as a Hexadecimal number.
-It has 16 digits to represent it.
-Numbers from zero to nine and then alphabets from A to F.

-b) Visual Studio shows the binary number as a Hexadecimal number.
-It has 16 digits to represent it.
-Numbers from zero to nine and then alphabets from A to F.

-c) Visual Studio shows the binary number as a Hexadecimal number.
-It has 16 digits to represent it.
-Numbers from zero to nine and then alphabets from A to F.

-d) Visual Studio shows the binary number as a Hexadecimal number.
+Visual Studio shows the binary number as a Hexadecimal number.
 It has 16 digits to represent it.
 Numbers from zero to nine and then alphabets from A to F.

 ---
 ---